Motives for elliptic modular groups

-which completes the proof. \ $\square$ For a prime $l$, denote by $\pi_{1}^{l}$ the $l$-adic (algebraic) fundamental group.
+For a prime $l$, denote by $\pi_{1}^{l}$ the $l$-adic (algebraic) fundamental group.
 For results on this subject, see [G].
-Then for $x \in X$, the $l$-adic completion of $\pi_{1}(X; x)$ is canonically isomorphic to $\pi_{1}^{l}(X; x)$, and hence the natural group homomorphism
+Then for $x \in R$, the $l$-adic completion of $\pi_{1}(R; x)$ is canonically isomorphic to $\pi_{1}^{l}(R; x)$, and hence the natural group homomorphism

 gives rise to a group homomorphism